"A prospect asked for our last pentest report. We didn't have one. The deal stalled."

 Neither do we.
 One page for the board, an executive section for auditors, and a developer section engineers can act on directly.

-A penetration test is a hands-on security assessment where qualified testers attempt to find and safely exploit vulnerabilities in your application, API, network, or cloud account, then write up what they found and how to fix it.
-It is different from a vulnerability scan because a real person reasons about your business logic and chains issues together the way an attacker would.
+A hands-on assessment where qualified testers attempt to find and exploit vulnerabilities in your application, API, network, or cloud account — then document what they found and how to fix it.
+Different from a scanner because a real person reasons about your business logic and chains issues the way an attacker would.

-Most web application or API engagements run two to three weeks of testing plus a week of reporting.
-Larger network or red team engagements run four to six weeks.
-We confirm the timeline on the scoping call and commit to a delivery date.
+Web application or API engagements: two to three weeks of testing plus a week of reporting.
+Network or red team: four to six weeks.
+We commit to a delivery date on the scoping call.

-We default to a staging environment when one exists.
-Where production testing is necessary we agree on safe-testing rules with you up front, throttle activity, and stay reachable on a shared channel for the duration of the test.
+We default to staging when one exists.
+Where production testing is necessary we agree on safe-testing rules up front, throttle activity, and stay reachable on a shared channel.

-Yes.
-A retest of the items in the report is included in the engagement at no extra cost.
-The report is updated to reflect the fixes so the version you share with customers and auditors is accurate.
+Yes — retest of items in the report is included in scope at no extra cost.
+The report is updated to reflect fixes so the version you share with customers and auditors is accurate.

-Reports include a control-mapping section that ties each finding to the relevant SOC 2 trust criteria, ISO 27001 Annex A control, PCI DSS requirement, or HIPAA safeguard.
-Our clients consistently use these reports as audit evidence without rework.
+Reports include a control-mapping section tying each finding to the relevant trust criteria, Annex A control, PCI DSS requirement, or HIPAA safeguard.
+Clients consistently use these reports as audit evidence without rework.

-A senior tester with hands-on experience leads every engagement.
-Engagements are run in-house — we do not subcontract testing to third parties.
+A senior tester leads every engagement, run in-house — no subcontracting.
 You will know who is on your engagement before we start.